OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.3 Content

-The OpenDMA class architecture knows the special data type “Content” that is not common in other well known object models.
-This data type stores very large octet streams and is accessed in a stream typed manner.
+The special data type “Content” represents binary data as octet streams.
+These are typically very large in size and are accessed as a whole in a stream typed manner.

 ##### §2.4 Cardinality